denten/denten.github.io/_includes/CV/06-talks.md

 ## H. Invited Talks, Workshops, & Conferences

 - "The Folklore of Vaccine Resistance."
-Talk and discussion by invitation at the Center for American Literary Studies, Penn State as part of "The Role of the Humanities in Addressing Vaccine Hesitancy" panel in the *Unprecedented* Webinar Series.
+Talk and discussion by invitation at the Center for American Literary Studies, Penn State as part of "[The Role of the Humanities in Addressing Vaccine Hesitancy](https://web.archive.org/web/20220830014517/https://cals.la.psu.edu/events/the-role-of-the-humanities-in-addressing-vaccine-hesitancy/)" panel in the *Unprecedented* Webinar Series on January 21, 2022.
 - "Media and Metaphor (Or How Literary Theory Figures in the Study of Human Computer Interaction)."
 Talk by invitation at Princeton University, Department of Comparative Literature, *Virtually So, Virtually Here* lecture series on September 23, 2021.